pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 A few features that hatch offers

-1. it will convert metadata stored in a `setup.py` or `setup.cfg` file to a pyproject.toml file for you.
-While we have not extensively tested this feature yet, please let us know if you try it!
+1. it will convert metadata stored in a `setup.py` or `setup.cfg` file to a pyproject.toml file for you (see [Migrating setup.py to pyproject.toml using Hatch](setup-py-to-pyproject-toml.md
+))
 2. It will help you by storing configuration information for publishing to PyPI after you've entered it once.

 Use `hatch -h` to see all of the available commands.